dirko/dirko.github.io/_posts/2019-07-29-Bouncing-lazers-off-rectangles.md

 startBlocks(canvasElement, 6, 4, 60);
 </script>

-The game is to predict in which corner it will end -- for every different sized floor it would end in one of the three opposite corners from where it started.
+The game is to predict in which corner it will end---for every different sized floor it would end in one of the three opposite corners from where it started.

 To see if there is a pattern, let us play the game on different sized floors.